Letters Written by Nicholas II Sell For a Record Price

 Letters by the last Russian Tsar written during World War I sold for a record $130,000 at a Swiss auction house.
 They were initially estimated to fetch in the region of $15,000 but a private Russian collector paid nearly ten times the price to acquire the historical documents.

 The letters were sold by Prince Nicholas Romanov, a second cousin of the late Tsar and one of the claimants of the headship of the House of Romanov.
 In a statement released by the Prince, he said: “It gives me great pleasure to know that these documents have been purchased by a single bidder who is keen on history.
 The fact that he is Russian makes it doubly satisfying.
 Of course I am sorry to part with them, but I am 90.
 I have taken a decision which means that before the festivities of next year for the centenary of the family, perhaps these letters will get in the hands of a historian or biographer or somebody who’s writing something.
 I am not capable of doing that nor have I the time and I should have started doing it much before.”

-Tagged Auction, Correspondence, Nicholas II, Prince Nicholas Romanov, World War I.
+Tagged Auction, Correspondence, Nicholas II of Russia, Prince Nicholas Romanovich, World War I.